The Payment widget is an integrated tool that allows you to offer multiple payment methods to end customers.

 )

-To better understand the Payment Widget integration, review the example project provided by DEUNA.
+To better understand the Payment widget integration, review the example project provided by DEUNA.

 This example will help you better understand how to implement the widget in your iOS application.